 If you think your water heater is failing — the average water heater lasts anywhere from 7 to 13 years — please speak with us about your options in oil-fired water heaters.
 After installing one, you will benefit from low-cost access to virtually unlimited amounts of hot water.

 That’s because the “recovery rate” is as high as 120 gallons per hour.
 (Recovery rate measures how many gallons of water can be heated in an hour).

 This means plenty of hot water for the whole family — something that less efficient gas and electric water heaters cannot provide.

 Many of our customers now use their boilers not only to heat their homes, but to produce hot water for showers, hot tubs, washing machines, dishwashers — you name it.
 And they get it virtually free in the winter.

-If you have a gas or electric water heater that is 10 years old or older, start checking out an indirect — and less expensive — approach to heating your water.
+If you have a water heater that is 10 years old or older, check out an indirect — and less expensive approach — to heating your water.

 Ask the Expert

 Q: How do I know when it’s time to replace my oil heat system?

 A: Here are some rules of thumb to help you decide whether to replace or repair your heating system.